Coronavirus: Huge spending jump at chemists, supermarkets after first case announced

 • Coronavirus: 'Panic buying' hits supermarkets around the globe

-Huge queues were seen at some supermarkets in the city on the weekend, with reports of toilet paper, rice, bottled water and hand sanitizer selling out.
+Huge queues were seen at some supermarkets in the city on the weekend, with reports of toilet paper, rice, bottled water and hand sanitiser selling out.

 Overall spending on China-issued credit cards has dropped sharply compared to a year ago, down 39.3 per cent in February 2020 compared to February 2019, Paymark said this morning.